metegenez/eigenface-method/README.md

 # Eigenface
 This repository is a in-class project that helps you understand basics.

-  - OOP
+  - numpy
-  - Python
+  - PIL
-  - Simple
+  - matplotlib

 # Introduction